larpchronicles/rules/rules-topics/999_changelog.md

 * Updated use of health points/hp/health pool to body.
 * Replaced smartquotes.
 * Updated one use of rank to level for referencing spell levels.
+* Updated table to show Mages instead of Scholars
+* Minor Formatting on Spell titles

+### Other Skills
+* Updated table to show Mages instead of Scholars

 ### Production
 * Flechette Projectile removed (No More Bleeds)